Node.js Request Path: DNS, TCP, libuv & Callbacks

 handOff(socket);

-The callback sets socket policy, attaches failure handling, and hands the socket away.
-It does not parse a large configuration file, run CPU-heavy authentication, or block on synchronous filesystem work.
-Higher protocols may require more work soon after accept, but the accept callback itself should stay small when connection volume matters.
+The callback sets socket policy, attaches failure handling, and hands the socket to the next part of your program.
+It does not parse a huge config file, run CPU-heavy authentication, or block on synchronous filesystem work.
+Higher protocols may need more work soon after accept, but the first callback should stay small under load.

 const server = net.createServer({ pauseOnConnect: true }, socket => {